-We are now really beginning to get into the details of who is going to do what, where and when.
-These are very important questions to ask and to keep on asking as local needs change over time.
+We are really beginning to get into the details of who is going to do what, where and when.
+These are very important questions to ask and keep on asking as local needs change over time and chaplaincy needs to keep on responding if it is to be effective!

-In the next session, we will look at the essentials that should be put in place in order to establish a chaplaincy presence that will not only last, but also thrive over the years.
+In the next session, we will look at the essential things that should be put in place in order to establish a chaplaincy presence that will not only last, but also thrive and grow over the years.
 We will continue the conversation about how to establish a professional chaplaincy ministry and look at some of the paperwork that will provide a helpful framework for the work you go on to develop together.

-Prayers and Dismissal
+Conclude with the Lord's Prayer

-Our Father in heaven, hallowed be your name.
-Your kingdom come, your will be done, on earth as in heaven.
+Our Father in heaven, hallowed be your Name.

+Your Kingdom come, your will be done, on earth as in heaven.

 Give us today our daily bread.

 Forgive us our sins as we forgive those who sin against us.

 Save us from the time of trial, and deliver us from evil.

 For the kingdom, the power, and the glory are yours, now and for ever.

 Amen.

-(From the Methodist Worship Book, NRSV)
+Blessing

 Go, with a fresh perspective; with eyes that see the familiar with new clarity.

 Go, with an openness and sensitivity to God's invitation to join in his work.

-Go, with courage, knowing that God remains with you always: equipping you with all you need through the power of the Holy Spirit.
+Go, with courage, knowing that God remains with you always.

+Equipping you with all you need through the power of the Holy Spirit.

 So go, and live for God's eternal glory.

 Amen.

-Methodist Worship Book, NRSV (1999, Methodist Publishing)